Itie'lman: the Blind Elves

 The Eresdolhn tell us that the original Pirisqwik were mostly a dark-skinned race, suited to long days under the sun, and those who were more purely Piris were fair-skinned.
 All were black-haired, which was straight and thick.
 Their eyes were narrow and deep-set and colored either black, brown, or grey.
 They were of tall stature.
 Their noses were short and narrow and partly curved or hawkish.

-They were black or golden haired and pale faced.
-In the darkness their wide eyes burned as if with yellow flames.
+They are black or golden-haired and pale-faced.
+In the darkness their wide eyes burn as if with yellow flames.